Evaluating SARS-CoV-2 Vaccine Effectiveness among Healthcare Personnel during Early Phase Vaccination

 Activities

-This activity is being conducted at all 10 EIP sites in the United States.
-In CT, the evaluation of the SARS-CoV-2 vaccine among healthcare personnel (HCP) began January 1, 2021.
-Hospitals participating in this project include CT facilities of a health system that is located in Connecticut.
+This activity is being conducted at 10 Emerging Infections Program (EIP) sites in the United States.
+In Connecticut, the evaluation of the SARS-CoV-2 vaccine among healthcare personnel (HCP) began January 1, 2021.
+Healthcare facilities participating in this project include hospitals and outpatient services of a large health system located in Connecticut.
 Yale EIP staff work with health system staff to identify HCP tested for SARS-CoV-2.
-HCP who test positive (cases) and negative (controls) for SARS-CoV-2 who agree to be contacted are interviewed to collect vaccination history, demographics, underlying medical conditions, roles in healthcare facilities, locations of work in the healthcare facility, locations of exposure (including community exposures), activities during exposures, PPE used during COVID-19 patient care, source control in patients, and duration of exposures.
+HCP who test positive (cases) and negative (controls) for SARS-CoV-2 who agree to be contacted are interviewed to collect vaccination history, demographics, underlying medical conditions, roles in healthcare facilities, locations of work in the healthcare facility, possible community exposures, and PPE used during COVID-19 patient care.

-Data stripped of personal identifiers will be shared with each participating facility as well as aggregated and shared with CDC for further analysis.
+Data stripped of personal identifiers was shared with each participating facility as well as aggregated and shared with CDC for further analysis.
+Enrollment for this project has concluded but analyses are ongoing.

 Publications